Billy Porter (criminal): Biography

+Along with Yost and Shang Draper, O'Brien and Irving were among those suspected in the unsolved murder of George Leslie, which had occurred back in the summer of 1878.

-On the morning of October 16, 1883, O'Brien accompanied Irving to Shang Draper's Sixth Avenue saloon.
+Just before 2:00am on the morning of October 16, 1883, O'Brien accompanied Irving to Shang Draper's Sixth Avenue saloon.
 While there, they became involved in an altercation with John "Johnny the Mick" Walsh, an underworld rival, resulting in Walsh drawing a pistol and killing Irving.
-O'Brien then drew his own weapon and killed Walsh and was immediately shot by Draper.
-He was seriously wounded but eventually recovered from his wounds (at least one account claims he fled the saloon after killing Walsh and was arrested by a nearby police detective).
-He was arrested for the shooting and charged with murder, however, he was acquitted by a jury on November 20, 1883.
-Almost a year after the trial, O'Brien and Irving, then running the so-called Pachen Avenue Gang in Brooklyn, were among those suspected in the unsolved murder of George Leslie, which had occurred back in the summer of 1878.
+O'Brien then drew his own weapon and killed Walsh.
+He then fled the saloon after killing Walsh and was arrested by a nearby police detective, who discovered Porter's .32-calibre pistol in his coat pocket.
+The slug in Walsh's body matched Porter's gun and he was charged with murder.
+However, he was acquitted by a jury on November 20, 1883.

 During his imprisonment at "Crow Hill", O'Brien's mother died and left him $12,000.
 O'Brien is claimed to have "well provided for his mother and sisters".
 He kept a low profile following his release and soon left for Europe with "Sheeney" Mike Kurtz in February 1884.
 They had considerable success committing burglaries in England, France and Germany, netting them each $25,000 each, before returning to the United States in January 1885.

 That same month, on January 14, 1885, O'Brien was arrested in New York City for his alleged involvement in the robbery of Emanuel Marks & Son, another jewelry store, in Troy, New York.
 The robbery, which occurred the same month he had left the country, resulted in the theft of $14,000 in jewelry.
 He was taken back to Troy to stand trial and it was expected that, were O'Brien not convicted, he would be tried in a separate robbery in Brooklyn where he was suspected of robbing Haydn's jewelry store a year before.
 The same day of his arrest, Kurtz was arrested in Jacksonville, Florida and extradited to Troy where he was tried as an accessory.
 In the late-1880s, his criminal career was profiled in Professional Criminals of America (1886) and Defenders and Offenders (1888).
 The latter publication referred to O'Brien as "one of the most celebrated crackmen and bank burglars in America".